 One problem for hikers, though, is that so many different organizations manage these parks and public spaces and it can be hard to figure out where to go.
-To that end, I've compiled a list of all the public agencies that operate hiking trails in San Jose and Silicon Valley.
-Click on any of these links to find maps and guides to the hiking trails in their regions.
+To that end, we've compiled a list of all the public agencies that operate hiking trails in San Jose and Silicon Valley.

 01 of 07